Correctional Services Staff Directory

 MRT (Moral Recognition Therapy) - MRT is a cognitive behavioral treatment group designed for offender populations to decrease criminal recidivism by re-educating offenders morally, socially, and behaviorally to instill appropriate goals, motivations and values.
 It is a systematic treatment system designed to enhance ego, social moral and positive behavioral growth, through a 12 step process.
 MRT was selected for inclusion on the National Registry of Evidence-Base Programs and Practices.
 Duration/Frequency of Class: 12 weeks; twice a week.

 Thinking Matters - Thinking Matters is a Cognitive Restructuring program that has individuals examine the core attitudes and beliefs that motivate thinking patterns and dictate behaviors.
 It will expose critical thinking errors that lead to repeated, illegal, negative or destructive behaviors and challenge individuals to develop new thinking patterns to help establish new core attitudes and beliefs therefore changing behavior.
-Duration/Frequency of Class: 6 weeks; twice a week
+Duration/Frequency of Class: 6 weeks; twice a week; two separate classes running.

 Dawn Farms (Community Corrections) - Dawn Farms is a substance abuse class designed for participants to understand the 1st step in the 12 traditions to recovery.
 It is considered a best practice class and is accredited by (C.A.R.F.).
 Participants are asked to prepare brief write-ups on moments in their lives in which they lost control over drugs and/or alcohol. these stories are openly shared in class and discussions on how participants relate to each other is encouraged.
 Lectures and didactic components are added to help participants understand addiction and how to move into the recovery process.
 Duration/Frequency of Class: 4 weeks; three times a week.